1ndrayu/forest_loss_ML/README.md

 # 🌲 Forest Loss Prediction System

-A comprehensive machine learning system for predicting forest loss in geographic patches based on environmental, vegetation, and anthropogenic features.
+A professional, end-to-end system for predicting forest loss in geographic patches using environmental, vegetation, and anthropogenic features.
+The project centers on a production-ready runner script and a user-friendly Streamlit app.

 ## 🎯 Overview

-This system uses a Multi-Layer Perceptron (MLP) neural network to predict the likelihood of forest loss in the next period.
-It includes comprehensive data preprocessing, feature engineering, model training with hyperparameter optimization, and a production-ready inference pipeline.
+The system uses `forest_loss_dataset_10000.csv` as the primary datasource and `improved_forest_loss_prediction.py` as the main model runner.
+The runner supports three algorithms: Multi-Layer Perceptron (MLP), XGBoost, and RandomForest.
+It provides a complete workflow including preprocessing, feature engineering, training, evaluation, and artifact export.
+A Streamlit application (`streamlit_app.py`) is available for interactive usage.

 ## ✨ Features

+- **Primary runner**: `improved_forest_loss_prediction.py`
+- **Algorithms supported**: MLP, XGBoost, RandomForest
+- **Imbalance-aware evaluation**: PR-AUC and Balanced Accuracy
 - **Multi-Layer Perceptron (MLP)** with hyperparameter tuning
 - **Comprehensive feature engineering** including geographic, climate, and vegetation features
 - **Model comparison** with Random Forest and XGBoost baselines